bh9/autoscale-etcd/README.md

-This repository contains a template to deploy an autoscaling service.
+This repository contains a template to deploy an autoscaling service on openstack.
 The scale-up is handled by heat and the scale down is handled by the etcd scripts.

 Before using, you should replace the configscript with your own script, see doc/writing_a_configscript.md for help
 To use this repo (credentials should be valid for the deploy location and should probably be a service account):